SeanMcP/seanmcp.com/src/talks/browser-a11y-tools.md

 ---
 layout: page.liquid
 title: Browser A11y Tools
+description:
-description: Your favorite (and least favorite) browsers have accessibility tools built in that will help you create great experiences for everyone.
+  Your favorite (and least favorite) browsers have accessibility tools built in that will help you create great experiences for everyone.
+date: 2023-01-01T12:00-0400
 ---

 <!-- Khan Academy GAAD Week 2023 -->

 Your favorite (and least favorite) browsers have accessibility tools built in that will help you create great experiences for everyone.

 ## Outline